Goal of Lab 4:

 • Change the window length back to 0.005 s (the default)

-You will see that the formants appear on the wide-band spectrogram as thich dark bands.
+You will see that the formants appear on the wide-band spectrogram as thick dark bands.

 1. Measure the first and second formants (F1 and F2) in the middle of each [ɛ] using the three techniques outlined below and note down your measurements in Table 4.3.